hdrhbbu1/zylo-gatsby/src/posts/09-14-2011-santiago-times/index.md.md

 Back in 2011 I did an internship as an illustrator at the Santiago Times, which is an English-language news source in, you guessed it, Santiago, Chile.

-The journalists and I would meet with the editor and have a morning pauta, in which I was given 2-3 drawing assignments to go with the articles that the writers were working on.
-I am not sure if they wanted such goofy drawings, but I had a lot of fun.
+The journalists and I would meet with the editor and have a morning "pauta", in which I was given 2-3 drawing assignments to go with the articles that the writers were working on.
+I am not sure if they wanted such goofy drawings, but I had a lot of fun doing them.
+These are mostly pencil, marker, and photoshop.

 I apologize, I don't remember the headlines of a lot of the articles, but I'll provide captions where I can.